Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 The cft remove_node command removes the node identified by the highest node id in the {{< TransferCFT/axwayvariablesComponentShortName  >}} cluster, and only that node.
 To remove a node, the node state must be both DISABLED (uconf:cft.multi_node.nodes.&lt;node_id>.nodestate) and STOPPED (uconf:cft.multi_node.nodes.&lt;node_id>.state).
 See also, [Disable a node](#Disable).

-The node number is decremented (uconf: cft.multi_node.nodes = N-1), and any internal data files associated with the node are removed.
+The node number is decremented (uconf: cft.multi_node.nodes = N- 1), and any internal data files associated with the node are removed.

 > **Note**
 >